 “My parents are no longer selling keychains now, but our eldest sibling is the one who decided to continue this livelihood.”

-While she competes under the name of Iniong, “Conviction” reveals her birth surname is Pasigon, but she decided to adopt the first name of her grandfather, to follow in the footsteps of her father, who switched names when he was growing up.
+While she competes under the name of Iniong, “Conviction’s” birth surname is actually Pasigon.
+However, she decided to adopt the first name of her grandfather in order to follow in the footsteps of her father, who switched names when he was growing up.

 “My dad used Iniong, my grandfather’s first name.
-My dad didn’t finish school,” she explains.
+My dad didn’t finish school,” she adds.